jozews321/T430-Hackintosh-Opencore/README.md

 <details>
 <summary><strong>Switching to Post Install config and generating SMBIOS serial</strong></summary>
 <br />
-After macOS is installed you will need to switch to using the post install config.plist

-- Go to EFI/OC and delete the install only config.plist and remove the "[PostInstall]" so it reads only "config.plist".

 Now it's time to generate the Serial, MLB, UUID and ROM to the config.plist (you will need to have ProperTree installed)